-Missing in Minnesota is the true story of two sisters who vanished, the father who kept searching, and the adults who conspired to keep the girls hidden.
+Missing in Minnesota is the true story of two sisters who vanished, the father who kept searching, and the adults who conspired to keep the truth hidden.

 On April 19, 2013, Samantha and Gianna Rucki disappeared during a custody and divorce dispute involving their parents – Sandra Grazzini-Rucki and David Rucki.